 Melamine resin, a hard thermosetting polymer made from melamine and formaldehyde, is widely used in the US in the form of kitchenware, including plates, bowls, mugs and utensils.
 Reports in the literature indicate that some kitchenware based on melamine resin leach considerable amounts of melamine monomer.
 A migration of up to 2.5 mg melamine/ 100 cm2 was observed under conditions that simulate an exposure to hot acidic foods…

-I’m sure with enough digging we’ll find that any migration that occurs is low and “suitable for public safety”, especially if you ask the FDA.
-But I am just not comfortable with melamine resin or formaldehyde leaching into my kids food when I take such care to give him something healthy.
+I’m sure with enough digging; we’ll find that any migration that occurs is low and “suitable for public safety”, especially if you ask the FDA.
+But I am just not comfortable with melamine resin or formaldehyde leaching into my kid’s food when I take such care to give them something healthy.
 The NTP confirms that more research is needed.
 Here is an article from Scientific America to learn more.

-Healthy Child Healthy Word’s Janelle Sorensen found some interesting and disturbing information regarding melamine as well and has changed her position on using it for kids.
-Please check out her latest article on Melamine here.
-The Soft Landing posted some great info on Melamine yesterday too, read that here.
-She brings up another good point: Melamine isn’t recyclable.
+Healthy Child Healthy Word’s Janelle Sorensen also found some interesting and disturbing information regarding melamine and has changed her position on using it for kids.
+The Soft Landing also posted some great info on Melamine; read that here.
+She brings up another good point: it isn’t recyclable.
 Boo!

-At SafeMama, we like to sway on the side of safety (even though some of you think we’re just trying to make your life difficult) but we don’t take chances when it comes to kids.
-So for now, we don’t feel comfortable recommending Melamine dishware.
-If you have some, there are a couple things you can do to limit exposure to chemical leaching:
+At SafeMama, we like to sway on the side of safety (even though some of you think we’re just trying to make your life difficult), but we don’t take chances when it comes to kids.
+So, for now, we don’t feel comfortable recommending Melamine dishware.

-- Don’t microwave, boil or otherwise heat melamine dishware or utensils, ever.
+- Don’t microwave, boil or otherwise heat melamine dishware or utensils.

 - Hand wash all melamine in warm water with mild soap.

-- Ditch ’em (or use them for something other than food) and opt for a safer material like bamboo, stainless steel, or BPA-free plastic (same heat rules apply here though, no microwave, hand wash)
+- Ditch ’em (or use them for something other than food) and opt for a safer material like bamboo, stainless steel, or glass.

 I can hear you screaming at me already… “Are you kidding me?
-If its not one thing, it’s another.
-It was the wrong thing when I thought I was doing the right thing its the wrong thing.
+If it’s not one thing, it’s another.
+It was the wrong thing when I thought I was doing the right thing.
 Maybe I should just move into a CAVE and eat off the ground!”
 That wasn’t you?
-Oh that’s right, it was me saying it to myself. 😉
+Oh, that’s right, it was me saying it to myself. 😉

-Before you freak out on me: We’ve compiled a new SafeMama Cheat Sheet of Safer Dishware to aide you in choosing dishes for your wee ones!
-It’s a new list and it will grow so check back for new additons.
+Before you freak out on me: We’ve compiled a new SafeMama Cheat Sheet of Safer Dishware to aid you in choosing dishes for your wee ones!
+It’s a new list that will grow, so check back for new additions.